teilo-NativeApp/teilo-presentation/voiceText.md

 What we plan to do further in the future :

-implementing the pushing notifications feature.
+implementing the pushing notifications feature and android styling.

 We would researching first & then break down the task building the functionality step by step.